History of Arabic Grammar

 The science of Arabic grammar was second nature to the indigenous Arabs.
 They would be able to construct sentences without thinking of the vowels or which word to appear next to or which word is more suitable for a sentence.

-They could easily switch from past tense to present tense or from active voice to the passive voice without even reading and thinking about it like someone talking in his mother.
+They could easily switch from past tense to present tense.
+From active voice to the passive voice without even reading and thinking about it like someone talking in his mother.
 Later the definitions started to become codified by grammarians.
 This is something that the early Arabs had no understanding of, and they were not familiar with it.
 Arabic language literature is rich, and its rhetoric is phenomenal and interesting.

 2. Various parts